 Northwest Indiana has joined the ranks of regions capitalizing on craft beer mania.
 This compact area has nearly 20 microbreweries and more established craft breweries, all producing a broad range of fine stouts and ales.
 Spending a weekend visiting the Northwest Indiana breweries on the South Shore Brewery Trail is a popular weekend activity.

 Brewers in Northwest Indiana have embraced their surroundings, namely water from Lake Michigan.
 Crown Brewery’s Brewmaster, Steve Mazylewski, told me that Lake Michigan water is some of the finest in the world, which is why he brews here instead of another location.
-In fact, throughout Northwest Indiana, I encountered brewers embracing the terroir and focusing on local ingredients whenever possible.
+In fact, throughout the region, I encountered brewers embracing the terroir and focusing on local ingredients whenever possible.